Best emergency backpack Blackout 2026

 ✔ Best value for money

-✔ 35 liters — enough for 72h
+✔ 35 litres — enough for 72 hours

 ✔ MOLLE system included

-✔ Solid carrying comfort
+✔ Solid comfort

-✗ Less durable than #1
+✗ Less robust than the number 1

 ✗ Lower material quality